kaysalawu/azure-network-terraform/1-hub-and-spoke/2-hub-spoke-azfw-dual-region/README.md

 ## Overview

-This terraform code deploys a multi-region Secured Virtual Network (Vnet) hub and spoke topology using Azure firewall and User-Defined Routes (UDR) to direct traffic between the hubs.
+This terraform code deploys a multi-region Secured Virtual Network (Vnet) hub and spoke topology using Azure firewall for traffic inspection.

 ![Secured Hub and Spoke (Dual region)](../../images/scenarios/1-2-hub-spoke-azfw-dual-region.png)

-***Hub1*** has an Azure firewall used for inspection of traffic between branch and spokes.
+***Hub1*** has an Azure firewall used for inspection of traffic between an on-premises branch and spokes.
 User-Defined Routes (UDR) are used to influence the Vnet data plane to route traffic between the branch and spokes via the firewall.
 An isolated spoke ***spoke3*** does not have Vnet peering to ***hub1***, but is reachable from the hub via [Private Link Service](https://learn.microsoft.com/en-us/azure/private-link/private-link-service-overview).

 Similarly, ***hub2*** has an Azure firewall used for inspection of traffic between branch and spokes.
 UDRs are used to influence the Vnet data plane to route traffic from the branch and spokes via the firewall.
 An isolated spoke ***spoke6*** does not have Vnet peering to ***hub2***, but is reachable from the hub via Private Link Service.

 The hubs are connected together via Vnet peering to allow inter-hub network reachability.

 ***Branch1*** and ***branch3*** are on-premises networks which are simulated using Vnets.
-Multi-NIC Cisco-CSR-1000V NVA appliances connect to the Vnet hubs using IPsec VPN connections with dynamic (BGP) routing.
+Multi-NIC Cisco-CSR-1000V NVA appliances connect to the hubs using IPsec VPN connections with dynamic (BGP) routing.
 A simulated on-premises Wide Area Network (WAN) is created using Vnet peering between ***branch1*** and ***branch3*** as the underlay connectivity, and IPsec with BGP configured as the overlay connection.

 Each branch connects to spokes in their local regions through the directly connected hub.
 However, each branch connects to spokes in the remote region via the on-premises WAN network.
 For example, ***branch1*** only receives dynamic routes for ***spoke1***, ***spoke2*** and ***hub1*** through the VPN to ***hub1***. ***Branch1*** uses the simulated on-premises network via ***branch3*** to reach ***spoke4***, ***spoke5*** and ***hub2*** through the VPN from ***branch3*** to ***hub2***.